Internal FCC Report Shows Republican Net Neutrality Narrative Is False - Slashdot

 On the other hand we have a current president who calls the FBI director in to talk to him personally and suggests "maybe you could just let it go" referring to the investigation into Flynn

-Those two things are as far apart ethically as any polit
+Those two things are as far apart ethically as any political situation I can imagine

 Re: (Score:2)